converged-computing/container-crafter/README.md

 The images have layers that are arbitrary content written to a random file name, so they are unique.
 This means if you are doing a pulling study, the cache won't be used (which is the goal).
+Don't forget to make the repository public, if appropriate.

 ## License